sb365561/sb365561.github.io/README.md

             - "traefik.enable: True"
             - "traefik.port: 80"

 We use the `myhello` image we created earlier.
 We name the traefik backend to `myhello-web`.
 This allows us to scale and add more `myhello` containers later on if necessary.
-We enable this container so that it can receive requests on porfilet 80.
+We enable this container so that it can receive requests on port 80.

 #### Start `traefik` container